What Is 500 Internal Server Error and How Can I Fix It?

 Update Your PHP Version

 Our last piece of advice is to make sure your hosting account is running one of the more recent versions of PHP.
-Because there are bound to be issues if you run an up-to-date WordPress installation and you couple it with a PHP version that is five years old.
+Because there are bound to be issued if you run an up-to-date WordPress installation and you couple it with a PHP version that is five years old.

 Here at AwardSpace, we always strive to support the latest stable releases of PHP and add them to our hosting platform as soon as they become publicly available.
 What is more, we believe that being able to change your PHP version is a basic hosting feature and this is why we support this functionality across all of our hosting plans – from our free web hosting package to our paid hosting plans, to all of our semi-dedicated servers, and, of course, our Virtual Private Server instances.
 To change your PHP version, simply navigate to the PHP Settings section of our Control Panel.